NBC logo: Television network logos (1943–1975)

 In 1943, NBC introduced its third logo, a microphone surrounded by lightning bolts, which was a modification of the original 1926 logo used by the NBC radio network.
 Lightning bolts were also part of the logo of corporate parent RCA, as well as that of one-time sister company RKO Pictures.
 The waves placed on the left side were meant for the radio network, and the right waves were meant for the television network.
 A network identification featuring this logo includes a male announcer saying "This is NBC, the National Broadcasting Company," followed by the NBC chimes.
 On the network's flagship television station WNBT (now WNBC), this was accompanied by the same announcer saying "WNBT, New York."
 At the beginning of telecasts, a card was shown with a different NBC logo with the letters in cursive and enclosed in a rectangle (a logo also used at the end of broadcasts in the early 1950s).
 This was replaced by another card depicting an NBC cameraman operating an RCA camera was shown underneath the text "NBC Television Presents."
-The letters "NBC," lighting in tune with the chimes, indicated time for station identification or the end of a telecast.
+The letters "NBC", lighting in tune with the chimes, indicated time for station identification or the end of a telecast.

 In 1953, a stylized xylophone and mallet was introduced, symbolizing the NBC chimes, which were first heard on NBC radio in 1927 as a seven-tone sequence.
-The current tones – which were first adopted in 1929 as a simplified cue for identification of its radio affiliates because of issues with orchestrating the seven notes properly – are only three notes, G, E' and C' (contrary to popular belief, the selection of the three notes was not intended to represent the initials of the network's eventual owner, the General Electric Company, which was an early shareholder in RCA, which itself founded NBC by creating it as a subsidiary).
+The current tones – which were first adopted in 1929 as a simplified cue for identification of its radio affiliates because of issues with orchestrating the seven notes properly – are only three notes, G, E' and C' (contrary to popular belief, the selection of the three notes was not intended to represent the initials of the network's eventual owner, the General Electric Company, which was an early shareholder in RCA, which itself founded NBC by creating it as a subsidiary, whose full name was "National Broadcasting Company, Inc." prior to the 2004 merger with Universal).
 There is some indication that the xylophone logo was used at 5:32 p.m.
 Eastern Time on December 17, 1953, to announce the Federal Communications Commission's (FCC) approval of the new color standard, which would go into effect 30 days later.
 This logo debuted in December 1953, during the Tournament of Roses Parade.